rankutah/blog/content/posts/articles/utah-seo-marketing/index.md

 tags = []
 description = ""
 +++

+## Rank Utah's Mission Statement

+Help businesses generate high-quality leads using this 4-step process:

+1. Conduct advanced keyword research to find your most profitable search terms
+2. Optimize your Google Business Profile and website around those keywords
+3. Secure high quality citations and links that help drive targeted traffic and leads
+4. Track rankings, traffic, and conversions, make adjustments, and repeat the cycle

 # What is SEO?

 SEO, or *Search Engine Optimization*, is the process of optimizing your website to rank higher in search engine results when users search for keywords related to your business or services.